Can you really spoil a child?

 Can you ever spoil a child too much??
 I want you to let that resonate...
 I want you to let that sit for a minute...really think about it... close your eyes... take it all in...

 Now I want to make a distinction, this isn't about the more modern physical material-type spoiling.

-At the end of our 20 mins, I could tell she was slipping back into the space between.
+At the end of our visit I could tell she was slipping back into the space between.
 I said "grandma I should go so you can rest".
-She grabbed my hand with assertion and said with certainty "I will always love you", tears welled up in my eyes and I looked her in the eye and said "I love you too grandma.”
+She grabbed my hand with assertion and said with certainty "I will always love you.”
+Tears welled up in my eyes and I looked her in the eye and said "I love you too grandma.”
 This was the last time I saw her.

-In my private practice in Regina, SK, I am passionate about helping women find their joy.
-I offer a free 30 minute in-person consultation to find out if I'm the right support person for you.
+In my private practice in Regina, SK, I am passionate about helping mothers find their joy.
+I offer a free 30 minute in-person consultation to find out if I could be the right support person for you.